On the Complexity of the Succinct State Local Hamiltonian Problem: Locality Reduction

 Using the same clock construction as in the proof \cref{thrm:4-local-stoquastic-hamiltonian-with-Qp-succinct-ground-states} and leveraging the solution of \cref{lma:history-state-ex-2}, we have the following result:

 \bthrm

-Due to the decomposition of the Toffoli gates, the Hamiltonian is now $3$-local but as a consequence it is no longer stoquastic or even real.
+Due to the decomposition of the Toffoli gates (see Appendix~\ref{app:toffoli-gate-decomposition} for detailed discussions on this decomposition), the Hamiltonian is now $3$-local but as a consequence it is no longer stoquastic or real.
 Furthermore, the gate set $\mathcal{G} = \{\Gate{Cnot},\Gate{Had},T\}$ generates unitaries with elements in the field $\mathbb{Q}({\rm i},\sqrt{2})$ with amplitudes being of the form $a + {\rm i} b + \sqrt{2}(c + {\rm i} d)$ where $a,b,c,d$ are rational numbers.
 This implies that we cannot explicit say anything about the complexity of the problem when we restrict to either stoquastic or real Hamiltonians.
 One other consequence of the decomposition is the form of the succinct states.
 Since the Hadamard and $T$ gates introduce irrational components to the amplitudes at given intervals in the history state, we cannot say anything about the complexity of the problem when the ground states are $\mathbb{C}_{p(n)}$-succinct.
 It is likely these problems are still \clw{MA}{hard}.